dh-notes/vim-article/main.md

 switching to Vim is not a trivial endeavor, we want the reader to understand the stakes and the mind shift made possible by this elegant interface with the word.
-We will begin then with the philosophy behind Vim editing and end with the instrumental details of Vim as an editor.
+We will begin then with the philosophy behind Vim editing and end with some instrumental details of Vim as an editor.

 ## Key Concepts